juliasungg/DH-150-Project/README.md

 **7: Flexibility and efficiency of use**

+There is no search bar to search for topics that interests the user.
+There is also no further breakdown of topics underneath the four main menu headers, which deters efficiency since the user is not able to find the content he/she wants quickly and efficiently.

 **8: Aesthetic and minimalist design**

 **9: Help users recognize, diagnose, and recover from errors**